-The first known virus was created in 1971and was dubbed the Creeper Virus.
-This virus was spread using the Advanced Research Projects Agency Network (ARPANET), the world's first digital networking communications method, which was funded by the United States Department of Defense and used by government research groups and universities.
+The first known virus was created in 1971, and was dubbed the Creeper Virus.
+This virus was spread using the Advanced Research Projects Agency Network (ARPANET), the world's first digital networking communications method, which was funded by the United States Department of Defense, and used by government research groups and universities.
 When the computers were infected, the message "I'm the creeper, catch me if you can!" appeared on the screen as it replicated itself to spread to other computers within the Advanced Research Projects Agency Network.

 Some believe that Fix may not have been the first person to remove a computer virus, however, because right around the same time, the Atari Corporation developed G Data antivirus software, in conjunction with G Data Software, Inc. Soon after, G Data was followed by UVK 2000.
-These antivirus software applications were developed for Atari Corporation's personal computer line that was created in 1985.
+These antivirus applications were developed for Atari Corporation's personal computer line that was created in 1985.